-BG: Your first daughter was born in Bucharest, talk us through the maternity services available and your decision to have your baby in Romania.
+OG: Your first daughter was born in Bucharest, talk us through the maternity services available and your decision to have your baby in Romania.

 C: There was an international hospital in Bucharest with English speaking doctors, Euroclinic.
 We considered having the baby back in the UK but I didn’t want Ivo to miss out on seeing his first child born.
 We were happy enough with the standards at the hospital, though medical services where we lived in Pitesti were very limited so most pre-natal appointments I would drive to Bucharest for.

 The done thing in Romania is for women to have c-sections.
-When a colleague of my husbands (an intelligent women) heard I we planning a natural birth, she stated to me “it’s 2010 why on earth would you want to give birth like an animal”; at this point, it was clear we had significantly different parenting perceptions!
+When a colleague of my husbands (an intelligent women mind) heard I we planning a natural birth, she stated to me “it’s 2010 why on earth would you want to give birth like an animal”; at this point, it was clear we had significantly different parenting perceptions!

 This apparently dates back to the days where people would pay to get the doctors they wanted – even paying more if they could deliver a boy!
 You would lock in your delivery date and everyone was happy.
 We knew Euroclinic had a very strict no payments policy, anyone found effectively taking bribes would be immediately dismissed.
-But still c-section rates are as high as 80%.
+But still, c-section rates are as high as 80%.

 The midwives I was seeing were supportive of me seeking a natural birth, but warned me from 37 weeks they’d start pushing for a section.
-Sure enough this is exactly what started happening.
+Sure enough, this is exactly what started happening.
 My doctor started making excuses as to why a c-section might be better but we were determined on a natural birth.
-Then Easter was approaching and I was overdue, I had a replacement doctor and after pushing us for a c-section earlier, we were then told “you’ll be fine, come back in three days”.
+Then Easter was approaching and I was overdue, I had a replacement doctor and after pushing us for a c-section earlier, we were then told: “you’ll be fine, come back in three days”.
 By this stage, they had panicked us that something was really wrong and our baby was in harm.